mkrevuelta/CppMoveBase64/Doc/ApiMacros.md

 # API Macros

-A few macros are conditionally defined in `<CppMoveBase64/ApiMacros.h>`.
+A few macros are conditionally defined in `Library/interface/CppMoveBase64/ApiMacros.h`.
 Their specific definition depends on:
 + the compiler brand
-+ the macro `COMPILING_CMBASE64`, which is supposed to be defined only while compiling the library, and **not** while compiling client code.
++ the macro `COMPILING_CMBASE64`, which is supposed to be defined only while compiling the library, and **not** while compiling client code

 The macros are:
 * `CMBASE64_API`, which marks the classes and free fuctions that are exposed in the library interface